sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

  - Leave the remaining settings as defaults and then click `Install` at the bottom.
  - Your Helm Chart will now install.
 You can view the progress of the install via `Helm Releases` (as prompted on the screen) or via _kubectl_ on a command line.

-3. You should now return to the ACE Dashboard and confirm that the Integration Server has been correctly deployed.
+3. Return to the ACE Dashboard and confirm that the Integration Server has been correctly deployed.
 You should wait a few seconds to a minute, for the deployment to succeed fully.
 Use the `Refresh` button.

 3. Next, deploy the new `orders` flow, which you have changed.
 The process to deploy this is the same as `Inventory`, with some extra configuration.
  - From the ACE Dashboard, select `Create` to start the process.